I’m a political theorist at the University of Oxford.

 My CV and academic references can be provided on request.
 You can contact me at elsa.kugelberg[at]politics.ox.ac.uk.

 Portrait photo by Amanda Gylling.
 The second photo shows Tranebergsbron, whose concrete brick vaults were once the largest in the world.
-Site icon features a detail from Michelangelo’s Manchester Madonna, which can be see at the National Gallery.
+Site icon features a detail from Michelangelo’s Manchester Madonna, which can be seen at the National Gallery.

 .